Tehforsch/tolinoRemote/readme.md

 ```

 ## default.prop
-In the file `default.prop`, we should find the following three lines (not necessarily consecutive)
+In the file `default.prop`, we should find the following four lines (not necessarily consecutive)
 ```
 ro.debuggable=0
 ro.secure=1